ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 # Know Yourself

-This is new tech, and a pretty volitile market - a coworker bought some bitcoin and saw it drop 40% before he could even use it (the bank transfer hadn't gone through yet) - this will happen again.
+This is new tech, and a pretty volitile market - a coworker bought some Bitcoin and saw it drop 40% before he could even use it (the bank transfer hadn't gone through yet) - this will happen again.
 I want to say "if you're not confortable with", but there's only one way to really know if you're ok with loosing half of the value you have in a market and that's